liza-tennant/liza-tennant.github.io/_pages/about.md

 News
 ======
 ---
-Our paper “Modeling Moral Choices in Social Dilemmas with Multi-Agent Reinforcement” has been accepted for publication in the main research track of the [32nd International Joint Conference on Artificial Intelligence (IJCAI 2023)](https://ijcai-23.org/).
+Our paper “Modeling Moral Choices in Social Dilemmas with Multi-Agent Reinforcement Learning” has been accepted for publication in the main research track of the [32nd International Joint Conference on Artificial Intelligence (IJCAI 2023)](https://ijcai-23.org/).
 You can download the preprint of the paper [here](https://arxiv.org/abs/2301.08491).

 Education